davegoblue/TestCodingShortcuts/README.md

 * DataCamp_PythonNotes_v003 captures Case Studies in Statistical Thinking - notes for Chapter 4 (Statistical Seismology and the Parkfield Experiment)

 ### Expansions week of 16-OCT-2017
-* DataCamp_PythonNotes_v003 captures Case Studies in Statistical Thinking - first code chunk for for Chapter 4 (Statistical Seismology and the Parkfield Experiment)
+* DataCamp_PythonNotes_v003 captures Case Studies in Statistical Thinking - first code chunk for Chapter 4 (Statistical Seismology and the Parkfield Experiment)
-* DataCamp_PythonNotes_v003 captures Case Studies in Statistical Thinking - second code chunk for for Chapter 4 (Statistical Seismology and the Parkfield Experiment)
+* DataCamp_PythonNotes_v003 captures Case Studies in Statistical Thinking - second code chunk for Chapter 4 (Statistical Seismology and the Parkfield Experiment)
+* DataCamp_PythonNotes_v003 captures Case Studies in Statistical Thinking - plots as figures for Chapter 4 (Statistical Seismology and the Parkfield Experiment)